dataluscorp/browser/docs/performance/memory/refcount_tracing_and_balancing.md

 Refcount tracing and balancing are advanced techniques for tracking down leak of refcounted objects found with [BloatView](bloatview.md).
-The first step is to run Firefox with refcount tracing enabled, which produces one or more log files.
+The first step is to run Datalus with refcount tracing enabled, which produces one or more log files.
 Refcount tracing logs calls to `Addref` and `Release`, preferably for a particular set of classes, including call-stacks in symbolic form (on platforms that support this).
 Refcount balancing is a